srimel/mfer/README.md

-# Run Micro Frontends
+# Micro Frontend Runner (mfer)

-Coming soon...
+A CLI tool that helps manage and run multiple micro frontends.